Where do I get information about camp?

 Does the YMCA provide camper accident insurance?

-A: No, in the event of an accident, prompt medical care is arranged through local rescue to Midcoast Hospital.
+A: No. In the event of an accident, prompt medical care is arranged through local rescue to Midcoast Hospital.
 Medical bills are the responsibility of the family.

-Should I pack sunscreen and bug repellent?
+Should my child pack sunscreen and bug repellent?

 A: Absolutely.
 If your child is sensitive to bug bites and sun, both are recommended.
 It’s a good idea to put a stick bug repellent vs. a spray and sunscreen in your child’s backpack.